Polyurethane Grouting

 Areas where cleanliness is important

-• Due to the small, infrequent holes, dustless drilling is easy.
+- Due to the small, infrequent holes, dustless drilling is easy.
 There is a mechanical connection between the injection equipment and the slab.
+No material is exposed to the surface or surroundings.
 Automatic, mechanical valves on the injection equipment prevent leakage of material when not injecting.
 We use special dustless drilling equipment for most interior jobs.

 Load sensitive areas

-• The most common cause of slab settlement is inadequate compaction or bearing capacity of the underlying soils.
-Because geotechnical polyurethane is lightweight (typically 2.5 to 6 pounds per cubic foot), there is very little additional weight transferred to the underlying soil as part of repairs.
+- The most common cause of slab settlement is inadequate compaction or bearing capacity of the underlying soils.
+Because high density polyurethane is lightweight (typically 2.5 to 6 pounds per cubic foot), there is very little additional weight transferred to the underlying soil as part of repairs.
 This helps to minimize the chances of resettlement.
 Sand-based and cementitious grouts used for slab jacking or pressure grouting typically weigh more than 100 pounds per cubic foot.
 The weight savings with polyurethane grouting are significant.

 Remote sites

-• High density geotechnical polyurethane is stored and transported as a liquid.
-It expands onsite as part of the injection process.
+- Because high density polyurethane is stored and transported as a liquid which then expands.
 A single non-CDL box truck can easily transport more than 100 cubic yards of expanded material.
 The equivalent for slab jacking grout would require more than 6 large dump truck loads and onsite handling equipment.
-Raw polyurethane material is transported in standard IBC totes.
+Raw polyurethane material is transported in standard chemical totes.
 So is easily transported, stored and handled on job sites.

 Materials Used For Polyurethane Grouting